codemonument/deno_update_denoconfig/README.md

 ## How to release a new version (for maintainers)

-1. Update the version in the `update-version` deno task in `deno.jsonc`
+1. Update the version in `deno.jsonc`
-2. Run that task via `deno task update-version`
+2. Update the version in `README.md` for the installation instructions
 3. Update CHANGELOG.md with the new version and changes
 4. Commit
 5. Tag the commit with the new version